vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

     If the console looks different than this, you may be using a newer version of the console.
 In that case, use the menu on the left and click **Previous console**.

     Locate the stack you created.
 In this documentation, the name of the stack is *pww*.
 If AWS built the stack for you, it may be a much longer name that stars with "module" with a random string after that.
-Widen the Stack Name column so you can see the entire name of the stack.
+If the stack name ends with three trailing periods ("..."), then widen the Stack Name column so you can see the entire name of the stack.
 Copy this stack name into a scratch file on your workstation in case you need it later.

 2. Click the **check box** to the left of the stack name and then click the **Resources** tab below.
 You will see a list of resources that were deployed by the stack as shown in the figure below.